nachocaru/xaprb.com/content/blog/2012-02-25-innotop-version-1-8-1-released.md

   - Innotop
   - SQL
 ---
 The new stable version of [innotop][1] is now released.
 Version 1.8.1 is a bug-fix-only release, with no new features.
-It&#8217;s available for immediate [download][2].
+It's available for immediate [download][2].

  [1]: http://code.google.com/p/innotop/
  [2]: http://code.google.com/p/innotop/downloads/list